 From an economic and environmental perspective, the term recycling refers to waste-free products, waste avoidance, and waste recovery and disposal.
-In our industry as it stands, recycling at the end of the product life cycle usually means converting the product into some other product, i.e., not clothing.
+In textile industry as it stands, recycling at the end of the product life cycle usually means converting the product into some other product, ie not clothing.
 This is the "Open-Loop" process.
 Accordingly, textiles are eventually incinerated, but the amount of energy recovered can vary greatly depending on how efficiently the waste incineration plant works.

-Such devaluing of the product to a product with less value than the original product is known as Downcycling.
-However, Downcycling is not the only solution: the "Closed-Loop" approach has the goal of making new clothes out of old ones through recycling.
-The closed loop for renewable natural resources, for example, can mean that natural fibers used in textiles will end up becoming soil, which is the nutrient for new natural fibers, i.e., a cradle-to-cradle approach.
-Synthetic garments similarly require extracting the man-made fibers and reprocessing them to produce another garment.
+Such devaluing of the product to a product with less value than the original product is known as downcycling.
+However, downcycling is not the only solution: the "closed-loop" approach has the goal of making new clothes out of old ones through recycling.
+The closed loop for renewable natural resources, for example, can mean that natural fibres used in textiles will end up becoming soil, which is the nutrient for new natural fibres, ie a cradle-to-cradle approach.
+Synthetic garments similarly require extracting the man-made fibres and reprocessing them to produce another garment.